SirajAhmedShaikh/firstr-repo/README.md

 # firstr-repo
-this is my first repository
+this is my first Gihub repository
+Author - siraj shaikh